osrf/docker_images/README.md

 - `nightly-rmw`
   - _Description:_
     - builds `FROM` `nightly` and installs open source libraries
-    - including non default vendors:
-      - Opensplice
+    - currently identical to `nightly`
   - _Purpose:_
     - intended for CI and testing against more rmw implementations
 - `nightly-rmw-nonfree`